-Only stockholders who owned our Common Stock or Preferred Stock at the close of business on April 5, 2017 are entitled to vote at the annual meeting.
-On this record date, there were 4,272,021 shares of our Common Stock issued and outstanding and entitled to vote on the proposals submitted to the holders of our Common Stock, and there were 335,273 shares of our Preferred Stock issued and outstanding and entitled to vote on the proposal submitted to the holders of our Preferred Stock.
+Only stockholders who owned our Common Stock at the close of business on April 5, 2018 are entitled to vote at the annual meeting.
+On this record date, there were 11,997,447 shares of our Common Stock outstanding and entitled to vote on the proposals submitted to our holders of Common Stock.

 You do not need to attend the annual meeting to vote your shares.
 Shares represented by valid proxies, received in time for the annual meeting and not revoked prior to the annual meeting, will be voted at the annual meeting.
-For instructions on how to change or revoke your proxy, see "May I Change or Revoke My Proxy?" below
+For instructions on how to change or revoke your proxy, see "May I Change or Revoke My Proxy?" below.